sblab-bioinformatics/workflows/bisulfite-seq/bisulfite-seq.md

 ```

 `-m 10` discards reads shorter than 10 bp after trimming, `-O 1` trims reads even if the overlap with the adapter is just 1 bp, `cutadapt`'s default
-is `-O 3`, so we are a bit more conservative.cd /lustre/sblab/martin03/repository/20150921_BrainMethylomeRoadMap/
+is `-O 3`, so we are a bit more conservative.

 ### Alignment